plone/training/docs/effective-volto/architecture/webpack-loaders.md

 ## Add your own Webpack loader

 Sometimes Razzle provides a plugin for your needed loader, which takes care of loading and passing the proper options to that Webpack loader.
-To load a Razzle plugin, for example, to load the razzle-plugin-scss, you need to export a `plugins` field in your `razzle.config.js` or `razzle.extend.js`.
+To load a [Razzle plugin][1], for example, to load the razzle-plugin-scss, you need to export a `plugins` field in your `razzle.config.js` or `razzle.extend.js`.

 Here's an example `razzle.extend.js` that allows an addon to load that plugin.
 Make sure to add the `razzle-plugin-scss` as dependency of your addon.